ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 Computers in today's internet can be divided into two groups: public and non-public computers.
 In other words, those that you can dial and those that you cannot.
 Public computers can dial public computers.
 Non-public computers can dial public computers.
 But public computers cannot dial non-public computers, nor can non-public computers dial other non-public computers.

-For the sake of simplicity, this post focuses on firewalls and won't talk about Network Address Translation (NA).
+For the sake of simplicity, this post focuses on firewalls and won't talk about Network Address Translation (NAT).
 In addition, this post assumes a worst-case scenario where neither of two peers is able to leverage [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) or set up manual port forwarding.

 Also, we will be using the terms _computer_ and _node_ interchangeably.